-The buried bedrock surface slopes down towards the narrow and deep Wyoming bedrock valley that trends subparallel to Henry Creek.
+The buried bedrock surface slopes down towards the narrow and deep Wyoming bedrock valley that trends subparallel to Creek.
 In this location, the total drift thickens down the slope of the valley as well.
 This valley and its sediment fill are important for watershed assessment and represent the only groundwater source for residential or other development within the watershed.
 The Wyoming valley thus may define the region of most likely future development.
 Recent residential development beyond valley boundaries must rely on ponds and trucked or piped water (Andrew Stumpf, Illinois State Geological Survey (ISGS), Personal Communication, 2006).
 Rapid development is occurring in forested bluffs occur within this area.

 v.
 Zoning